tarantool/doc/doc/1.10/book/replication/repl_bootstrap.rst

 Master-replica bootstrap
 --------------------------------------------------------------------------------

-Let's first bootstrap a simple **master-replica** set containing two instances, each located on its own machine.
+Let us first bootstrap a simple **master-replica** set containing two instances, each located on its own machine.
 For easier administration, we make the :ref:`instance files <admin-instance_file>` almost identical.